ataeiamirhosein/InternetOfThings/TOSSIM/README.md

 # Internet Of Things TOSSIM simulation (Report and Resault)

-we have three important file type in this simulation project
+we have three important file type in this simulation project which described below:

+in `.h` file we confine the stracture of functions.

 ## Result